10 Valuable Business Learnings from an Accidental Entrepreneur

 4. Your business model should be scalable

 In our industry, there will always be peak and lean months.
 We once made a mistake of hiring additional team members to accommodate a quarter’s workload.
-In the succeeding months, we had lesser projects than our team is capable of handling.
-Our monthly overhead has increased but our revenue and demand for productivity has declined.
+In the succeeding months, we had lesser projects that our team is capable of handling.
+Our monthly overhead has increased but our revenue and demand for productivity have declined.